Is yoga still popular in 2023? Yes.

 Although Americans were introduced to the practice of yoga in 1893, it has caught on like wildfire in recent years, developing into a fad-like phenomenon.

 Regardless of the purpose, practitioners have reported significantly positive benefits to mind, body, spirit and beyond.

-With COVID still making waves throughout 2022, and with further repercussions later, the yoga experience has largely shifted from in-person classes to online classes.
+When COVID was making waves throughout 2022, and with further repercussions later, the yoga experience largely shifted from in-person classes to online classes.
 Although, since yoga is a much more mobile activity than other sports – such as Crossfit, machine-heavy workouts, or tennis – the practice hasn’t been affected nearly as much.